XTC at Centennial Hall, London, Ontario, Canada, Monday November 24, 1980. Too bad the show never happened. (Handbill: MZ. Tinting: VA)

 8. Sonic Youth with Redd Kross, Great Hall, Toronto, Ontario, Canada, Monday October 15, 1990

-Reason: The gig was oversold.
+Reason: The gig was oversold and then shut down by police.

 As you may know if you’ve been reading this series, yours truly is a MAJOR Sonic Youth fan.
 I’d fallen for the jolly noiseniks during the ‘80s, and my pal M. Zeppelin had joined me in SY patronage by the turn of the decade.
 At this time, the band were touring behind their major-label debut, Goo, with this bill being a terrific proposition as Redd Kross were opening.